chirag1992m/AdversarialShortestPathGame/README.md

 ## Communication between server-client
-The communication is based on simple key-value based dictionary which is serialized using cloudpickle for transfer over the sockets.
+The communication is based on simple key-value based dictionary which is serialized using json for transfer over the sockets.

 Initially, after you construct the client with the required